ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_3_Patch_Notes.md

 New Features
 ============

-### BUG-50713<a name=bug-50713></a> Improve that the error message includes the header information when the Protocol header error occurs because of an incorrect packet receiving.
+### BUG-50713<a name=bug-50713></a> Improve that the error message includes the header information when the Protocol header error occurs due to malformed packets.

 -   **module** : cm
 -   **Category** : Functionality